defndaines/kiroku/nommo-award.md

 - [ ] 2021: Tlotlo Tsamaase “Behind Our Irises”
 - [ ] 2022: Pemi Aguda “Masquerade Season”
 - [ ] 2024: Gabrielle Emem Harry “A Name is a Plea and a Prophecy”
+- [ ] 2025: Chisom Umeh “From Across Time”

 ## Graphic Novel (1)